Skip to Content

 Photos via Shutterstock

-Mulranny Beach is a fabulous place to kick things off.
-There’s a large car park and a sand and pebble beach that is great for walking along.
-Plus it’s a top spot to catch the sunrise or sunset.
+Mulranny Beach is a fine place to kick things off.
+There’s a large car park and a sand and pebble beach.

 2. Wild Atlantic Way Viewpoint – Dumhach Bheag